Odyssey of the Mind

 Meeting Dates/Times – Every day during lunch unless there is a Student Council meeting.

 Description: Members compete against other teams using code they’ve programmed, bridges they’ve designed, drones they’ve mastered, robots they’ve engineered… it’s a good time!
-Last year, our team was ranked among the top one percent in the world!
+Last year, our team was ranked amongst the top one percent in the world!

 Advisor: Mrs. Liebeskind

 Meeting Dates/Times: Service Club meets during both lunches at various times through the year dependent on upcoming service events and projects; Meetings are announced on the morning announcements in homeroom.
+Meetings are also announced on the UMS Student Announcements google classroom.

 Description: The Service Club at Union Middle School affords students the opportunity to perform acts of service in our community.
 Our student leaders collaborate on planning events that enhance the lives of individuals in our greater community.
 Through displaying empathy and caring for others, our members feel success and accomplishment in being contributing members of society.